Paulj1989/paulrjohnson.net/content/posts/2022-02-19-make-more-packages.md

 ## Documentation

 The next step is to document your package, so anyone using it will have some guidance on what they're doing and why.
 Documentation doesn't need to be complicated, though if the function it is documenting is pretty complex, it should probably go into plenty of detail to help anyone trying to use it.
-In the {nice} example, the functions are super simple, so there's no sense in overdoing the docs either.
+In the **nice** example, the functions are super simple, so there's no sense in overdoing the docs either.

 You need to add comments at the beginning of your function script which explain what the function does, details any of the required parameters for the function to run, and give some examples of usage.
-In order for {roxygen2} to recognise the comments that need to be turned into documentation, you have to add #' in front of them.
+In order for **roxygen2** to recognise the comments that need to be turned into documentation, you have to add #' in front of them.

-Below is a basic example of what is needed, corresponding to the {nice} check function above:
+Below is a basic example of what is needed, corresponding to the **nice** check function above:

 ```r
 #' Checking whether your R output is really nice